rainerb16/Rock-Paper-Scissors-Spock-Lizard/README.md

 <b>How to play:</b>
 - Played with Python 3
-- Initialize code with git $ bash
+- Initialize code with git $ bash in terminal
 - run python3 rpssl.py